larskanis/eventbox/README.md

 This is similar to the typical JavaScript programming style.

 On the other hand all blocking operations can be executed in action threads spawned by the {Eventbox.action action} method type.
-Communication between actions and event processing is done through ordinary method or lambda calls.
+Communication between actions, event processing and external environment is done through ordinary method calls.
+Equally all kind of lambda functions can be used.
+They all translate between blocking versus event based scheme and ensure thread-safety.

 An important task of Eventbox is to avoid race conditions through shared data.
 Such data races between event scope and external/action scope are avoided through {Eventbox::Sanitizer filters} applied to all inputs and outputs.